MindscapeHQ/raygun4node/README.md

 ### Sending request data

-You can send the request data in the Send() function, as the fourth parameter.
+You can send the request data in the Send() function, as the `request` parameter.
 For example:

 ```javascript
 client.send(new Error(), { request: request });
 ```